zaebee/python-for-beginners/Status/Day_8.md

 ### Hints:

 ```
-Define an instance parameter, need add it in __init__ method.You can init an object with construct parameter or set the value later
+Define an instance parameter, need add it in __init__ method.
+You can init an object with construct parameter or set the value later
 ```